-Stanford License Agreement
+Stanford License Agreements

-In October 1998, the Company entered into an agreement with The Board of Trustees of Leland Stanford Junior University ("Stanford") in which Stanford granted the Company an exclusive option to acquire an exclusive license for inventions and patents related to "Mifepristone for Psychotic Major Depression" and "Mifepristone and Alzheimer's Disease" owned by Stanford.
+In October 1998, the Company entered into an agreement with The Board of Trustees of Leland Stanford Junior University (Stanford) in which Stanford granted the Company an exclusive option to acquire an exclusive license for inventions and patents related to "Mifepristone for Psychotic Major Depression" and "Mifepristone and Alzheimer's Disease" (the license option) owned by Stanford.
+The initial term of the license option expired on April 1, 1999.
+In exchange for the license option, the Company agreed to pay Stanford a license fee.
+The Company extended the initial term of the license option to October 1, 1999 by paying Stanford an additional license fee, in accordance with the license option agreement.